[To quickly switch between document groups try Task Canvas]

 You can add all open documents to favorites at once with the Add all to favorites command:

-You can create links to folders, projects and other items in Solution Explorer.
+You can create links to folders, projects and other items in Solution Explorer down to class members.
 To create a Solution Explorer link, right click on an item and select Add SE link to favorites from the context menu.
 When you open this link later, the Solution Explorer window is activated and the item is selected.Similarly you can favorite solutions.
 Right click on the root node in Solution Explorer and select Add to favorites.
 When you open a solution favorite later, the corresponding solution is opened.
 To open a solution in a new Visual Studio instance, hold down the Ctrl key.

 From the context menu you can also favorite the selected document in Solution Explorer without opening it first.

 In the Organize Favorites dialog you can change menu order of folders and favorites dragging them to desired positions.
+Hovering the mouse cursor over a favorite name shows a tooltip with the favorite path.
 You can also drag favorites from folder to folder and to the top level: